Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Workflow-PlayerInput.md

 However, although requiring less code, you may find that coding the connections in your own script is simpler and faster than setting up and keeping track of these connections in a PlayerInput component on a GameObject.

-To get started using this workflow, you need to [set up an Actions Asset as described in the previous workflow](Workflow-ActionsAsset.html).
-Then, rather than accessing your action values or assigning callbacks directly in your code, instead you make the connections between the actions and your code using the **Player Input component** UI.
-[Read more about using the Player Input component here](PlayerInput.html).
+To get started using this workflow, [see the documentation for the Player Input component](PlayerInput.html).